Michelle Duffourc, PhD

 • Molecular contributors to neurodegenerative disease

 My principle research interest is transcriptional control of neurotrophic factor expression in the central nervous system.
 Neurotrophic factors are essential regulators of CNS development, with roles in the early patterning of the CNS, determination of neural cell fate, and differentiation of astrocyte lineage cells.
 In particular, we examine the molecular mechanisms controlling the expression of bone morphogenetic protein 7 (BMP7).
-BMP7 is a member of the TGF- b superfamily originally identified for its ability to induce ectopic bone formation.
+BMP7 is a member of the TGF- beta superfamily originally identified for its ability to induce ectopic bone formation.
 More recently, numerous reports have indicated that BMP7 has neuroprotective activities and promotes functional recovery in animal models of stroke, traumatic injury and Parkinson’s disease.
 Further, we have we have found reduced expression of BMP7 in brain astrocytes of human subjects with major depressive disorder (MDD).
 Since MDD is associated with glial cell loss and BMP7 is gliatrophic, reduced BMP7 gene expression may also play role in the brain pathogenesis seen in MDD.
 Taken together, these studies demonstrate robust biological effects of BMP7 on the mature brain, with potential therapeutic roles in brain injury, neurodegenerative and psychiatric disorders.
 Hence, one goal of our research is to characterize the BMP7 promoter region in order to ultimately understand how BMP7 mediates repair and regeneration in the adult CNS

-Active Research funding:
+Active Research Funding:

 Consultant: NIH R01 AI095637 01, “Characterization of a novel host pathway that regulates chlamydial development”, 8/17/11- 7/31/2015, $1,123,754 direct, $826,425 indirect total costs.
 As needed effort.
 PI: Robert Schoborg, Ph.D.